FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Results on PAutomaC

 \subsection{Other evaluation functions}

-We also evaluate the likelihood-ratio, MDI, and AIC evaluation functions ({consistency and score computations}) to demonstrate that the choice of function can have a large effect on the obtained performance.
+We also evaluate the likelihood ratio, MDI, and AIC evaluation functions (consistency and score computations) to demonstrate that the choice of function can greatly affect the obtained performance.
 In fact, one of the main reasons we developed FlexFringe is to be able to design a new evaluation function quickly.
-We believe that different problems not only require different parameter settings, but often require different evaluation functions.
-In a way, this is similar to the use of different loss functions when training neural networks.
+We believe that different problems not only require different parameter settings but often require different evaluation functions.
+In a way, this is similar to using different loss functions when training neural networks.

-{We run these different evaluation functions with the same settings for \textsc{sink\_count}, \textsc{symbol\_count}, and \textsc{state\_count}, and their default \textsc{confidence\_bound} parameter.} The results from likelihood-ratio seem slightly worse than the results we obtain from our modified Alergia.
-Although it achieves competitive scores on many problems, on several problems, the obtained perplexity scores are much larger.
+We run these different evaluation functions with the same settings for \textsc{sink\_count}, \textsc{symbol\_count}, and \textsc{state\_count}, and their default \textsc{confidence\_bound} parameter.
+The results from likelihood ratio seem slightly worse than the results we obtained from Alergia+.
+Although it achieves competitive scores on many problems, the obtained perplexity scores are much larger on several problems.

-Out-of-the-box, MDI also seems to perform worse than Alergia+, though it shows smaller deviations than out-of-the-box likelihood-ratio, in particular on problem 21.
-Interestingly, and unexpectedly, AIC performs best out-of-the-box.
-Ignoring empty lines, the code for AIC is about 20 lines long\footnote{AIC inherits its update routines for counting symbols from Alergia and the log-likelihood and parameter computation from likelihood-ratio.}.
-This result shows the key strength of FlexFringe: the ability to quickly implement new evaluation functions.
+MDI also performs worse than Alergia+, though it shows smaller deviations than likelihood ratio, particularly on problem 21.
+Interestingly and unexpectedly, AIC performs best.
+Ignoring empty lines, the code for AIC is about 20 lines long\footnote{AIC inherits its update routines for counting symbols from Alergia and the log-likelihood and parameter computation from likelihood ratio.}.
+This result shows the key strength of FlexFringe: the ability to implement new evaluation functions quickly.
 We did not expect AIC to work so well based on earlier results~\cite{verwer2010efficient}.
-These results indicate that our pooling and parameter counting strategies have a positive effect on model selection criteria.
+These results indicate that our pooling and parameter counting strategies positively affect model selection criteria.